Americans in Paris

 - Research Your Destination

-Students will live in shared rooms with bathrooms down the hall in a dormitory adjacent to the Luxembourg Gardens.
-Each room has a mini fridge and a sink.
-There are simple kitchens available to heat water just down the hall on each floor.
+Students will live in a dormitory across the street from the Luxembourg gardens and share rooms.
+Each double room has a mini fridge and a sink.
+Down the hall from the shared rooms are simple kitchens to heat water.

 The following excursions will be part of the program fees: